ai-foundations-project/How-humans-taught-machines-to-think/README.md

 # How-humans-taught-machines-to-think
 Discover five foundational research papers that transformed AI from an academic dream into one of humanity's most powerful technologies

-This book translates five landmark research papers into intuitive mental models, clear mathematical walkthroughs, and step-by-step visual diagrams.
+This book translates these papers into intuitive mental models with visual diagrams, easy analogies, and hands-on tools to experience the concept in action

 ## About the project
 When exploring modern AI, most beginners get caught between extremes: